Home » Cardiovascular Health » Human Circulatory System » High Blood Pressure

 Damage to your heart

-Put simply, the heart pumps blood containing oxygen and nutrients to your entire body.
+Put simply, the heart pumps blood containing oxygen and to your entire body.
 High blood pressure can cause damage to the heart in a number of ways, including:

 1. CAD (Coronary artery disease).
 CAD encompasses a number of diseases involving the arteries responsible for the supply of blood to the heart muscle.
 High blood pressure can cause the cells lining these arteries to alter, and this may reduce the ability of those arteries to dilate.
 This in turn can cause angina (chest pain).
 CAD may also occur when blood flow becomes obstructed, often because of atherosclerosis.
 This can result in chest pain or irregular heart rhythms (arrhythmias).